Ant and Dec say 'emotional' goodbye to Saturday Night Takeaway | ITV News

-Anthony McPartlin and Declan Donnelly have kicked off the final Saturday Night Takeaway episode of the 20th series as they step away from the show.
+The Geordie duo Anthony McPartlin and Declan Donnelly have said goodbye to their popular television show Saturday Night Takeaway, after the final episode aired last night.

-The Geordie duo announced last year that they would be halting the ITV1 entertainment series as it seemed like the “perfect time to pause for a little while and catch our breath”.
+They announced last year that they would be halting the ITV1 entertainment show, which has run for 20 series, as it seemed like the “perfect time to pause for a little while and catch our breath”.

-Singer Craig David began the two-hour finale on Saturday by singing and DJing outside the studio to crowds before McPartlin told the audience inside that the ending was “going to be emotional”.
+Singer Craig David began the two-hour finale on Saturday 13 April by singing and DJing outside the studio to crowds, before McPartlin told the audience inside that the ending was “going to be emotional”.

 They then introduced guests Girls Aloud ahead of their upcoming reunion tour, scientist Brian Cox, and gave out prizes to the studio and at-home audience.